kelvinagyareyeboah/os-for-iot/README.md

-nctional systative software development** using Git and GitHub
-- Document and present the system clearly for aluation
+ent and present the system clearly for aluation

 ---